Ablablab/M2o-wnloader/README.md

 # M2ownloader
 I really like Real Trust by DJ Molinaro... but M2O site doesn't allow directly to download traces....

-This script is simply a python program that surfs on php site and find every m2o real trust mp3.
+This script is simply a python program that surfs on php site and find every m2o mp3s.

-This can be easily extended to all programs on M2O reloaded.

 ## Need (Ubuntu)
 * python (sudo apt install python-minimal)